manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

 ### Saving and Restoring Models

 The easiest way to [save and restore a model](https://www.tensorflow.org/versions/master/programmers_guide/saved_model) is to use a [`tf.train.Saver()`](https://www.tensorflow.org/api_docs/python/tf/train/Saver) operator in TensorFlow.
 The constructor adds save and restore _ops_ to the graph for all, or a specified list, of the variables in the graph.
 The _Saver_ operator provides methods to run these _ops_, specifying paths for the checkpoint files to write to or read from.
 Variables are saved in binary files that, roughly, contain a map from variable names to tensor values.
 When you create a _Saver_ operator, you can optionally choose names for the variables in the checkpoint files.
 By default, it uses the value of the `Variable.name` property for each variable.
 To understand what variables are in a checkpoint, you can use the `inspect_checkpoint` library, and in particular, the `tf.print_tensors_in_checkpoint_file()` function.
 If you do not pass any argument to `tf.train.Saver()` the saver handles all variables in the graph.
 Each one of them is saved under the name that was passed when the variable was created.
-It is sometimes useful to explicitly specify names for variables in the checkpoint files.
+It is sometimes useful to specify names for variables in the checkpoint files explicitly.
 For example, you may have trained a model with a variable named _weights_ whose value you want to restore in a new variable named _params_.
-It is also sometimes useful to only save or restore a subset of the variables used by a model.
+It is also useful to only save or restore a subset of the variables used by a model.

 ```python
 # Create some variables.